Free Thinkers Lodge 2114 was consecrated August 7, 2021 by V:. Ill:. Sis:. Anne-Marie Moody 33°.

 We cannot say that all Freemasonry is anti-racist.
 It is possible that outside of LDH you will find some lodges that refuse access to many people.
 If you are looking for a deep-dive into the historical social implications of old Freemasonry, we recommend Handbook of Freemasonry (Brill Handbooks on Contemporary Religion #8).
 This is a detailed scholarly collection of works that covers an array of angles on how freemasonry at times: was used by colonizers for political gain, was influenced by (& exerted influence on) various cultures and religions, developed interpretations and meaning over time, excluded or included people at different times, and more.

 Am I required to profess a belief in a supreme being or God to become a Mason?

 No. Belief in God(s), supreme being(s), or any belief system is not asked of you.
 We focus on tolerance and acceptance.

 Which rituals are you using?

 Le Droit Humain in the United States works three primary rituals: Lauderdale, North American, and Georges Martin.
-Evergreen Triangle works the North American ritual, which is the equivalent of all 33 degrees of the Scottish Rite system and includes several York Rite degrees, as well.
-Free Thinkers Lodge works the Georges Martin ritual.
+Free Thinkers Lodge works the Georges Martin ritual, which is the equivalent of all 33 degrees of the Scottish Rite system and includes several York Rite degrees.
+It is a ritual that avoids god-based language, requires less memorization, expands on some of the more beautiful elements of ritual work, and still brings forward important information.